-Touted as the adventure capital of Africa, Zimbabwe is one of those places on earth you simply have to experience for yourself.
+Touted as the adventure capital of Africa, Zimbabwe is one of those places you simply have to experience for yourself.
 A culturally diverse country, with 16 official languages, the natural beauty to be found here is as varied as its people.
-The spectacular Victoria Falls, aptly known as the “Smoke that thunders” and a natural Wonder of the World, are truly impressive at 1.7kms wide and 100 metres high.
+The spectacular Victoria Falls, aptly known as the “Smoke that Thunders” and a natural Wonder of the World, are truly impressive at 1.7 kms wide and 100 metres high.
 Action enthusiasts will delight in wild activities including white water rafting, gorge swings, bungee jumping, canoeing, river boarding, and helicopter or microlight flights.

 Less visited but equally intriguing are the Great Zimbabwe Ruins, the fascinating granite landforms of Matobo Hills (with prehistoric rock paintings) and Gonarezhou National Park with its spectacular Chilojo Cliffs.